chef/omnitruck/README.md

 packages on S3 have not been tampered with by comparing their checksums to the checksums specified by a cached copy of the metadata files.
 See the README in that directory for more info.

+## License
+Apache 2 Licensed.
+See LICENSE for full details.